sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* train_model.py containing the script to create and train the model
+* train_model.py containing the script to create and train the model (analog to model.py in the rubric)
 * models.py containing a couple of models in Keras to choose for in train_model.py
 * utils.py containing several utilitarian functions used all over the project
 * params.py with a number of parameters to configure the project (epochs, batch_size, data augmentation parameters, etc)